puppetlabs-toy-chest/wash/website/content/docs/_index.md

 ### wash find

-Recursively descends the directory tree of the specified path, evaluating an `expression` composed of `primaries` and `operands` for each entry in the tree.
+Recursively descends the directory tree of the specified paths, evaluating an `expression` composed of `primaries` and `operands` for each entry in the tree.

 ### wash history